LandonHare123/Out-of-Band-IDS/README.md

     Kali Linux - 192.168.50.16
     Database Server - 192.168.110.10 (Not relevant for this project) Suricata IDS Server - 192.168.70.11 (For remote management)

+autoblocker.py is the script which filters and presents the Suricata Alerts in a clearer format